thxprotocol/modules-solidity/README.md

 ## Tests

-All the meaningfull logic in the contracts is covered with tests.
-Run the tests with `npx hardhat test`.
-Read the test scripts to get more insight into the asset pool features.
+All the meaningfull logic in the contracts is and should be covered with tests.
+Run the tests with `npm test`.
+Read the test scripts to get more insight into the facet features.